Skip to main content

 PASC is a term that scientists are using to mean the possible long-term consequences of an infection from the virus that causes COVID after the initial part of the illness is over.

-For some people, symptoms last weeks or months after the early infection is over.
+For some people, symptoms last months or even years after the early infection is over.
 You may hear this condition referred to as Long COVID.
 Other people can get new symptoms later, even if they didn't have symptoms at the beginning of the disease.

 We are also learning about symptoms from people living with Long COVID and those who call themselves "long haulers," along with other terms that have come up.